 Forms of IT security:

-- Endpoint—protects at the device level by preventing access to the network from endpoint devices that may try to insert malicious code or software into the organizational network.
+- Endpoint security—protects at the device level by preventing access to the network from endpoint devices that may try to insert malicious code or software into the organizational network.
 Endpoint protection covers all types of devices including laptops, personal computers and smartphones.
 Many tools, such as Data Loss Prevention (DLP), offer endpoint protection.

 IT security threats